JakobST1n/Luxcena-Neo/docs/Usage/CLI.md

 ### `sudo lux-neo selectBranch <branch>`
 This will change what branch you are on to <branch>.
 Stashing changes (shouldn't be a concern, but just saying it anyways).

+!!! note
-*Please note that the version-checker now will just be useless, as it does not now what branch we really are on.*
+    Please note that the version-checker now will just be useless, as it does not now what branch we really are on.